wp-plugins/batchmove/readme.txt

 to update it just to category achive (or what you want).
 A screenshot is found here : http://www.walchum.info/plugin/wp-batch-move.jpg

+If using this for the first time, don't forget to make a BACKUP before!

 == Installation ==